michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

-    Celtic languages such as Irish and Scottish Gaelic don't have words for *yes* and *no*.
+    Celtic languages such as Irish and Scottish Gaelic don’t have words for *yes* and *no*.
 In these languages, questions are answered by recycling the verb from the question.
 Examples:
     - `ar shiúil tú?` ‘did you walk?’
       - `shiúil` ‘yes’, literally ‘walked’
       - `níor shiúil` ‘no’, literally ‘didn’t walk’